boochow/hvcc_nts1mkii/README.md

 # hvcc External Generator for NTS-1 mkII

 This project is an external generator for [hvcc](https://github.com/Wasted-Audio/hvcc).
-It generates code and other necessary files for the KORG [logue SDK](https://github.com/korginc/logue-sdk) for NTS-1 mkII from a Pure Data patch.
+It generates code and other necessary files for the KORG [logue SDK for NTS-1 mkII](https://github.com/korginc/logue-sdk/tree/main/platform/nts-1_mkii) from a Pure Data patch.
+A patch can be converted to an oscillator unit, a modulation effect unit, a delay effect unit, or a reverb effect unit.

 ## Installation

 Clone this repository.
 In addition, ensure that both hvcc and the logue SDK are installed.
-You also need GCC/G++ to estimate the required heap memory size; see the Appendix for details.
+You also need GCC/G++ for your development environment to estimate the required heap memory size; see the Appendix for details.

 ## Usage